 - Place your child on his or her side, keeping the face to the side and the lower arm extended under the head, to prevent your child from inhaling vomit if vomiting occurs.

-- If your child had anything in his or her mouth when the seizure began, remove it.
-And, don't place anything in your child's mouth during a seizure because doing so can cause choking.
+- If your child had anything in his or her mouth when the seizure began, remove it to prevent choking.
+Don't put anything in your child's mouth during a seizure.

 Simple febrile seizures

 To determine the cause of infection, your doctor may recommend:

 - A spinal tap (lumbar puncture), to find out if your child has a central nervous system infection, such as meningitis

 For complex febrile seizures, your doctor also may recommend an electroencephalogram (EEG), a test that measures brain activity.